Not only do I back up my computer, I back up everything I say.

 There isn't any.

-Yet they're giving up vouchers for it.
+Yet they're giving out vouchers for it.

-I'm what I'm sure what he's talking about is the who, what, when, where, and why.
+I'm sure what he's talking about is the who, what, when, where, and why.

 I can't really answer those questions.

-I mean, that's what they teach in J School.
+I mean, that's what they teach in J school.

-The who, what, when, where, and why, and the answer is always Republicans suck.
+The who, what, when, where, and why.

 But in this case, he couldn't find a Republican.